SwiftERM Hyper-personalisation for ecommerce email marketing

 The experience isn’t as personalised as it was before.
 The system didn’t keep learning.

-Recommendations based on what has been recently watched could be based on actors, directors, genre, rating from people like me, and so on.
+Recommendations based on what has been recently watched could be based on actors, directors, genre, ratings from people like me, and so on.
 In this case, a lot of data is being combined to personalise the experience.

 A lot more goes into personalisation strategy than most people think.
 It’s not just popups, call-outs and “product recommendations like Amazon.”